Emeraude/Magic-Models/README.md

 });
 db.models.Users.count(options, function(errors, rows, infos) {
 	// this method is the same as .all, but rows will coutain the number of rows matching
+	// rows will be an integer or an array of integers
-	// it is like calling .all with a count: true option });
+	// it you don't want to have this rows format, you can call .all with a count: true option });
 db.models.Users.describe(function(errors, rows, infos) {
-	// getting the description of the table in the database });
+	// getting the description of the table in the database
+	// rows will be an object with the field name as key });
 db.models.Users.create({
 	login: 'root',